Lesleytech/auto-lang/README.md

 # Auto Lang

-Generate translation files for multiple languages
+Generate translation files for multiple languages.

+Write once for a single language and automatically get translated json files for others.
 ## Installation
 ### Using npm
     $ npm install auto-lang